IHE/ITI.mCSD/input/pagecontent/volume-1.md

     services, or primary care services.
 The combination of a Healthcare Service offered at a Location may have specific attributes including contact person, hours of operation, etc.

+7. **Endpoint** - An Organization may be reachable through electronic endpoint(s).
+   An endpoint may be a FHIR server, an IHE web services actor, or some other mechanism.

+8. **OrganizationAffiliation** - An Organization may have relationships with other organizations that are not of the strict parent-child type represented by Organization.partOf.
+These relationships may indicate an electronic routing path to other organizations that cannot be reached directly.

 The capabilities detailed in this profile support consumer-centric queries such as finding “where is the closest youth mental health